WD-Leong/NLP-Transformer/readme.md

 # Sequence-to-Sequence Transformer Network

-This repository contains my implementation of the [Transformer Network](https://arxiv.org/abs/1706.03762) with some minor changes - (i) positional embedding at each layer of the encoder and decoder is learnt, and (ii) the final output has a residual connection with its input embeddings.
+This repository contains an implementation of the [Transformer Network](https://arxiv.org/abs/1706.03762) with some minor changes - (i) positional embedding at each layer of the encoder and decoder is learnt, and (ii) the final output has a residual connection with its input embeddings.
 To account for limited compute resources, the training step breaks down the training batch into sub-batches and accumulates the gradient before averaging and updating the weights via the `sub_batch_train_step` function.
 Generally, it is observed that the Transformer Network's training is more stable with a batch size between 128 and 512.
 Sub-word tokenization is supported via `byte_pair_encoding.py` script.

 This model is trained on a few data sets, including:
 * [Cornell Movie Dataset](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)